YoolTheFool/RWET/README.md

 generally I feel that the form delivers what it promisses - a continoues stereotype mess in the animal kingdom (sort of).
-My coice of source text definitely give the poem a comic vibe to it.
+My choice of source text definitely give the poem a comic vibe to it.
 I enjoy the playfulness and cynicism of the poem, but I also feel the message is being lightly noticed.